LD4P/arm/modeling_recommendations/custodial_history.md

 Relationships between resources
 ------------------------
 -	Only the CustodialHistory resource is linked directly to the Item, via the predicate hasCustodialHistory.
 Each Item is linked to a maximum of one CustodialHistory.
--	The CustodialHistory of the Item is linked to one or more CustodialEvents via dcterms:hasPart (inverse dcterms:isPartOf).
+-	The CustodialHistory of the Item is linked to one or more CustodialEvents via bf:hasPart (inverse bf:partOf).
--	An individual CustodialEvent may be linked to an aggregate CustodialEvent via dcterms:isPartOf (inverse dcterms:hasPart).
+-	An individual CustodialEvent may be linked to an aggregate CustodialEvent via bf:partOf (inverse bf:hasPart).
--	Individual CustodialEvents may be sequenced in the CustodialHistory via seq:precedes and seq:follows.
+-	Individual CustodialEvents may be sequenced in the CustodialHistory via seq:precedes, seq:follows, seq:directlyPrecedes, and seq:directlyFollows.
+> - Because seq:precedes and seq:follows do not imply immediate precedence or succession, new event assertions may be interjected between two existing events.
+When immediate precedence or succession is known, seq:directlyPrecedes and seq:directlyFollows can be used.
 > -	The modeling of concurrent and overlapping events (e.g., when the loan of a manuscript to one institution overlaps two ownerships) is left for future research.
-> -	Note that seq:precedes and seq:follows do not imply immediate precedence or succession.
-This allows new event assertions to be interjected between two existing events.
 > -	When two CustodialEvents belonging to two different Items are part of the same aggregrate CustodialEvent, they may well occupy different positions in the sequencing of each Item’s CustodialHistory.
 For example, a sale including two items may be the first event in one Item’s history and the second Event in the other Item’s history.
 > -	While the model allows for sequencing of aggregate CustodialEvents, we expect this to have little utility in an implementation.
--	CustodialEvents may be linked to one or more bib:Activity objects, price subgraphs, dates (both intervals and discrete dates), locations, and so on.
+-	CustodialEvents may be linked to one or more ex:Activity objects, price subgraphs, dates (both intervals and discrete dates), locations, and so on.
 These relations may pertain to either individual or aggregate CustodialEvents; for example, an entire lot of manuscripts may have been purchased for $100K, but the price of a specific item in the lot was negotiated at $10K and its inclusion in the lot was brokered by an agent not related to the aggregate CustodialEvent.
 -	An AccessionNumber may be linked as an Identifier to both a bf:Item (via bf:identifies/identifiedBy) and to a CustodialEvent (via ex:accessions/accessionedBy).
 See full AccessionNumber recommendation.

 Types of custodial events and related activities